Skip to main content

 Abstract

-In a March 7, 1869 letter to Nevada Senator William Morris Stewart, Ohio Representative Martin Foran stresses his moderate political stance since the conclusion of the Civil War, citing Tennessee Senator William G. Parson Brownlow as a personal friend who can vouch for his sentiments of true loyalty and submission to "the Cause."
+In a March 7, 1869 letter to Nevada Senator William Morris Stewart, Ohio Representative Martin Foran stresses his moderate political stance since the conclusion of the Civil War, citing Tennessee Senator William G. Brownlow as a personal friend who can vouch for his sentiments of true loyalty and submission to "the Cause."

 Dates: 1869 March 7